 2083 Lawrenceville Road, Lawrenceville, NJ 08648

 Arlene Wilner earned her B.A. in English at Cornell University, and her Ph.D. in English at Columbia University.
 Her teaching specialties include eighteenth-century English literature, children's literature, and the "Great Ideas" freshman honors seminars.
 Twice a recipient of fellowships from the National Endowment for the Humanities, she has contributed essays to a variety of annuals and journals, such as The Journal of Narrative Technique; Studies in Eighteenth-Century Culture; Eighteenth-Century Fiction, and Children’s Literature.
 A Fellow of the Carnegie Academy for the Scholarship of Teaching and Learning, she has published on writing pedagogy in Identity, Learning and the Liberal Arts (Jossey-Bass) and in English-Studies venues.
-She founded and directs BRIDGE, a University-wide faculty-development program now in its sixth year.
+She founded and directs BRIDGE, a University-wide faculty-development program.
 In May 2006 she was appointed to direct the university's Baccalaureate Honors Program.